Skip to main content.

 Folarin Ajibade, assistant professor of African history

-Popular culture is usually the first place that the uninitiated encounter real and imagined ideas about Africa.
-From film to photography to literature to music to fashion, the forms of popular culture that we consume significantly shape how we see ourselves and how we interact with others.
-This course explores the long history of popular culture in Africa.
-We will familiarize ourselves with varied forms of popular culture on and about the African continent, and we will think through the historical contexts within which these cultural forms developed as well as how they relate to local and global historical events.
+From film to photography, music to fashion, the forms of popular culture that we consume significantly shape how we see ourselves and interact with others.
+This course explores the history of popular culture in Africa, how these cultural forms developed, and how they relate to local and global events.

 Literature 125, The Odyssey of Homer: An Intensive Reading